pierrepo/mdner/README.md

   -c, --clear           Clear the annotation folder.
   -p {mbart,bart-paraphrase,pegasus}, --paraphrase {mbart,bart-paraphrase,pegasus}
                         Paraphrase the annotation according to three paraphrasing models.
   -s SEED, --seed SEED  Set the seed for reproducibility in paraphrase.
+By default the
+                        value is 42.
 ```

 Annotating json files requires manual annotation and must be in the `annotations` folder.
 Use the `Entity Annotator` to annotate and edit json files by typing the following command :